-In 2014, while based in Manila, I was assigned to document recovery efforts by UN-Habitat in Tacloban and the surrounding communities.
-For months, I conducted interviews with locals who were forced to live in temporary shelters while they waited for official word of where they’d be allowed to rebuild their homes.
-After disaster, communities often begin rebuilding their homes with limited skills and know-how of disaster risk reduction construction methods.
+In 2014, I was based in Manila and assigned to document recovery efforts by UN-Habitat in the typhoon-affected areas around Tacloban.
+For months, I conducted interviews with locals who were forced to live in temporary shelters while they waited for official word of where and when they’d be allowed to rebuild their homes.

-Rebuilding after disaster is a crucial period in which communities can reinforce their shelters and prepare for future risk.
+Rebuilding after a disaster is a crucial period when communities have the opportunity to reinforce their shelters and prepare for future risk.
 But in many cases, without sufficient funds, skills and experience, self-recovery methods often turn towards ‘building back worse’.
 The UN-Habitat worked alongside partner organizations and the City of Tacloban to develop a Recovery and Rehabilitation Plan that a proposed spatial development of Tacloban in order to address emergency, recovery, and long term rehabilitation needs.